Thinking of adding a new inflatable toy to your collection? Already have one too many towables? Then get your family a pontoon boat slide!

 To keep the sliders centered and straight, the manufacturer added raised, inflatable safety chambers to both sides.

-Looks sporty and adventurous, like an actual emergency spillway, with bright reds and caution stripes.
-As an adult, you might care less about what it looks like.
-But remember, kids have stronger imaginations!
+This pontoon boat slide looks sporty and adventurous!
+It kinda reminds you of an actual emergency spillway, with bright reds and caution stripes.
+As an adult, you might care less about what it’s appearance, but kids have stronger imaginations!

-It’s been made to place directly over pontoon benches.
-But one reviewer suggested—even though the manufacturer recommends strapping in place over an unobstructed side railing—that it could be placed up front on the pontoon nose and strapped to the logs.
+It’s designed to fit directly over pontoon benches and strap in place over an unobstructed side railing.
+Instead, I’d recommend to place up front on the pontoon nose and strapped to the logs.

-Not only does this product not come with an inflator, it requires a special type of valve adapter.
+This product not only lacks an inflator, but it requires a special type of valve adapter.

 At first glance, I wanted to mention that if you already own an inflator—for all those other towables you play on—this is no big deal.
 But to invest in another type of valve adapter just seem excessive!

 The manufacturer’s instructions suggest an H-valve (Halkey-Roberts) adapter.
-But if this inconvenience is of little importance to you, instead of purchasing the special air pump on Sportsstuff’s website, you can find inexpensive adapters like the one mentioned below (keep reading).
+But if this inconvenience is no biggie, instead of purchasing the special air pump on Sportsstuff’s website, you can find inexpensive adapters like the one mentioned below (keep reading).